shany4/AutoDasher/README.md

 This repository consists of all projects done as part of Udacity's Product Manager nanodegree.

-**Pre-conditions given:** Doordash is looking to automate food delivery using self-driving robots for trips that are less than 2 miles in order to reduce its operating costs and provide more reliable delivery times.
+**Pre-conditions given:** <em>Doordash is looking to automate food delivery using self-driving robots for trips that are less than 2 miles in order to reduce its operating costs and provide more reliable delivery times.
 The long term goal is that these delivery robots will navigate sidewalks fully autonomously.
 But initially, there may be times when manual intervention will be required.
-My team has been tasked with building a tool for the operations team-- to view the status of deliveries and remotely take control of robots that need intervention (ie: rerouting).
+My team has been tasked with building a tool for the operations team-- to view the status of deliveries and remotely take control of robots that need intervention (ie: rerouting).</em>

 **Product Strategy**
 - To create a business case: